When it comes to boosting collagen, what we really want to know is: Bone broth, collagen peptides… or both?

 When shopping for a bovine collagen powder, it’s important to select grass-fed, pasture-raised products that are transparent in nature and undergo third party testing for purity, safety, and potency.
-A reputable company will manufacture their collagen peptides in GMP or NSF facilities (Good Manufacturing Practices) to guarantee top quality and safety standards.
+A reputable company will manufacture their collagen peptides in GMP facilities (Good Manufacturing Practices) to guarantee top quality and safety standards.

 There are an endless variety of collagen supplements available on the market today.
 At Primal Harvest, we've carefully formulated four different collagen powder and capsule products, to accommodate any of your needs and wellness goals.